 Leading Fleets Award

-For 2017, the City of Tulsa Equipment Management Division was recognized by Government Fleet Magazine as the No. Five Public Sector Fleet.
-This is a rigorous fleet competition, involving head-to-head competition against the best public fleet organizations from all 50 States.
+For 2018, the City of Tulsa Equipment Management Division was recognized by Government Fleet Magazine as the Number One Public Sector Fleet.
 Read more...

 100 Best Fleets Award

 For 2018, the 100 Best Fleets Organization recognized the City of Tulsa Equipment Management Division as the No. 8 rated public sector fleet in North America.
 Read more…

 EMD has been recognized as a top-50 green fleet for five consecutive years.
 Read more...

 Attained CLEANFleet Certification (CFC) in 2016 through the Coalition for Green Fleet Management.
 The CFC is a national program to certify both private and public fleet operations as energy efficient and environmentally responsible.
 Read more…